Source-Free Domain Adaptation for RGB-D Semantic Segmentation with Vision Transformers: Related Works

-\textbf{Source-Free Domain Adaptation} In the challenging Source-free domain adaptation (SFDA) setting, the source domain data is available only in an initial pre-training stage but not during the adaptation process that is performed with unlabeled target data only.
-SFDA methods can be categorized into two groups: data-level and model-level approaches \cite{yu2023comprehensive}.
-Data-level approaches aim to reduce the domain shift by pre-processing the target data to resemble the source domain one.
-One of the most common data-level methods is image-to-image translation, where the images in the target domain are transformed to have a similar appearance to the source domain.
-However, generative style-transfer methods can be computationally expensive \cite{shenaj2023learning}.
-Non-trainable style translation algorithms, such as Fourier Domain Adaptation (FDA) \cite{yang2020fda}, have been proposed as a less time-consuming alternative.
-Model-level approaches for SFDA include self-teaching, where the model is used to generate pseudo-labels for the data from the unlabeled target domain \cite{yu2023comprehensive}.
-Techniques such as entropy minimization can be used to improve the quality of pseudo-labels, thus the model learns to assign low-entropy labels to the target data \cite{vu2018advent}.
-Apart from standard domain adaptation, more recent works, investigate unimodal source-free adaptation.
+\textbf{Source-Free Domain Adaptation} Apart from standard domain adaptation, more recent works, investigate unimodal source-free adaptation.
 Liu et al. \cite{liu2021source} leverage self-supervised learning to learn representations that are robust to domain shift and a knowledge distillation loss function is used to align the representations of the source and target domains.
 Fleuret et al. \cite{fleuret2021uncertainty} exploit posterior probabilities to estimate uncertainty in the adaptation process.
 Huang et al. \cite{huang2021model} uses contrastive category discrimination on pseudo-labels target samples to learn category-discriminative representations.
 You et al. \cite{you2021domain} adopted a positive-negative learning strategy in combination with intra-class pseudo-labels thresholding.
 Kundu et al. \cite{kundu2021generalize} employ several encoder-level heads which are further pruned to select the optimal one.
-Furthermore, to satisfy diverse practical contexts, there are other approaches that integrate source-free domain adaptation with federated learning \cite{shenaj2023learning}, black box test \cite{peng2022toward}, or robust transfer \cite{agarwal2022unsupervised}.
+Ye et al. \cite{ye2021source} employ uncertainty and prior distribution-aware domain adaptation techniques, incorporating both adversarial learning and self-training strategies, to create a set of virtual source domain data.
+Yang et al. \cite{yang2022source} propose a weight-regularized distribution transfer method, followed by class-balanced thresholding and multi-class negative techniques during the adaptation phase.
+Zhao et al. \cite{zhao2023towards} introduce a dynamic teacher update mechanism and a resampling strategy based on training consistency.
+Furthermore, to tackle diverse practical contexts, some approaches integrate source-free domain adaption with federated learning \cite{shenaj2023learning}, black box test \cite{peng2022toward}, or robust transfer \cite{agarwal2022unsupervised}.